Sponsored Search, Market Equilibria, and the Hungarian Method: Feasibility and Envy Freeness

-\begin{theorem} The Modified HM finds a feasible and stable matching.
-It can be implemented to run in $O(nk^3\log(k))$. \end{theorem} \begin{proof} The matching $\mu$ constructed by the Modified HM is a subset of the feasible first choice graph $\tilde{G}_p$ at all times.
-Hence it suffices to show that after $O(nk^3\log(k))$ steps all bidders are matched.
+\begin{theorem} The Modified Hungarian Method finds a feasible and envy free outcome.
+It can be implemented to run in time $O(n \cdot k^3)$. \end{theorem} \begin{proof} Since the outcome $(\mu,p)$ maintained by the Modified Hungarian Method satisfies $p_{j_0} = 0$ and $p_{j} \ge 0$ for all $j \neq j_0$ and $\mu \subseteq \tilde{F}_p$ at all times it suffices to show that after $O(n \cdot k^3)$ steps all bidders are matched.
+The prices, the utilities, and the matching can be initialized in time $O(n \cdot k)$ (l.~1).
+To analyze the remaining running time we divide it into the total time spent in (1) the outer while loop {\em without} the inner while loop (ll.~2--5 and 19--20) and (2) the inner while loop (ll.~6--18).

-The algorithm consists of two nested loops.
-We analyze the running time in two steps: (1) The time spent in the outer loop {\em without} the inner loop (ll.~2--4 and 17--18) and (2) the time spent in the inner loop (ll.~5--16).
-Note that after each execution of the outer while loop the number of matched bidder increases by one.
-A matched bidder $i$ can only become unmatched if the price of the item $j$ she is matched to reaches $m_{i,j}.$ This can happen only once for each pair $(i,j)$, which implies that each bidder can become at most $k$ times unmatched.
-Thus, the outer loop is executed at most $nk$ times.
-Since $|S| \leq k$, it follows that $|T| \leq k.$ Thus it is straightforward to implement the outer while loop in time $O(k^2).$